MAIF/otoroshi/manual/src/main/paradox/usage/7-metrics.md

 Otoroshi provide some global metrics about services usage.
 Go to `settings (cog icon) / Global Ananlytics`

 @@@ warning
-You have to use @ref:[the Elastic connector](../connectors/elastic.md) to enable analytics features in Otoroshi.
+You have to use [Elastic](https://www.elastic.co) to enable analytics features in Otoroshi.
+See @ref:[Elastic setup section](../integrations/analytics.md)
 @@@

 @@@ div { .centered-img }